orchestratora/rfcs/accepted/0000-composer-module.md

 For UI we can use [Ant Design for Angular](https://github.com/NG-ZORRO/ng-zorro-antd) because it has rich set of high quality components.

+For JSON rendering and functions configuration we will use [monaco editor](https://microsoft.github.io/monaco-editor/index.html).

 ## Implementation

 Create module `ComposerModule` that will declare and export components: